GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/IntegratedTests.rst

 In most cases, developers will be able to rely on the integrated tests that are run as part of the GEOS CI Pipeline.
 These can be triggered if the **ci: run integrated tests** label is selected for a pull request (this can be added from the right-hand panel on PR page).
-The optional label **ci: upload test baselines** can also be selected to instruct the test system to save and upload copies of the test results.

 To inspect the results of CI tests, select the *Checks* tab from the top of the pull request and then select *run_integrated_tests/build_test_deploy* from the left-hand panel.